Severe Thunderstorm Warning issued for Brown, Keya Paha, Rock by NWS - News Break

 Severe Thunderstorm Warning issued for Brown, Keya Paha, Rock by NWS

-Effective: 2021-06-23 21:07:00 CDT Expires: 2021-06-23 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Brown; Keya Paha; Rock The National Weather Service in North Platte has issued a * Severe Thunderstorm Warning for Northern Rock County in north central Nebraska Northeastern Brown County in north central Nebraska Southeastern Keya Paha County in north central Nebraska * Until 1000 PM CDT. * At 907 PM CDT, a severe thunderstorm was located near Springview, moving southeast at 30 mph.
+Effective: 2021-06-23 18:21:00 CDT Expires: 2021-06-23 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Brown; Keya Paha; Rock A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR NORTHWESTERN ROCK...NORTHEASTERN BROWN AND SOUTH CENTRAL KEYA PAHA COUNTIES At 621 PM CDT, a severe thunderstorm was located 7 miles south of Springview, moving east at 10 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Bassett, Newport, Keller Park State Recreation Area, Thomas Creek State Wildlife Management Area, Mariaville, Bobcat State Wildlife Management Area, Pine Glen State Wildlife Refuge and Meadville.
-This includes the following highways Highway 183 between mile markers 177 and 182, and between mile markers 199 and 212.
-Highway 20 between mile markers 254 and 271.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Bassett, Long Pine, Keller Park State Recreation Area, Thomas Creek State Wildlife Management Area and Pine Glen State Wildlife Refuge.
+This includes the following highways Highway 183 between mile markers 173 and 182, and between mile markers 196 and 212.
+Highway 20 between mile markers 250 and 264.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov